huer512/chirrup/README.md

 uv sync --extra torch-cu129 --extra dev
 ```

-> 💡 You may use `torch-cu126` instead if your system requires it, or customize the PyTorch backend in `pyproject.toml`.
+> 💡 You may use `torch-cu126` or `torch-rocm` instead if your system requires it, or customize the PyTorch backend in `pyproject.toml`.

 ---